6 myths about online fundraising busted

 Fact: people do make big online donations

 Online giving is great for collecting small sums, but contrary to popular belief people do donate large sums online too.
 In fact, the average online donation is larger than the average offline one.

-FACT: Fees are comparible to other donation methods
+Fact: fees are comparable to other donation methods

-Never ones to miss a cheeky opportunity to blatantly plug one of our own blogs – our 10 charity fundraising websites compared blog highlights that the vast majority of money raised online through fundraising websites goes to the charity.
+The vast majority of money raised online through fundraising websites goes to charity.
 But there are costs depending on which website you use for signing up, fees and commission.
 Whether you are raising money or receiving it, do your homework and decide which website is best for you.
-Our recent blog post is a good place to start and will help you decide if a monthly fee in exchange for lower donation comission is worth it for you.
+Then, decide if a monthly fee in exchange for lower donation commission is worth it for you.

-FACT: People are different, your donation form should be to
+Fact: people are different, your donation form should be too

 Different things push different peoples’ buttons and you should be A/B testing a range of different donation forms so you can gauge what is working for different people and spot trends.
-This great blog post, encourages charities to use a combination of generic donation forms alongside forms with more specific giving options, and also advises giving donors the option of suggested donation amounts and being able to enter their own amount – donation forms with a clear ask perform better than those with none.
+Charities should use a combination of generic donation forms alongside forms with more specific giving options, and give donors the option of suggested donation amounts and being able to enter their own amount – donation forms with a clear ask perform better than those with none.

 Online giving is still growing and has given non-profits lots of opportunities to target new donors, but still offline donations are more popular.
 But increasingly, people are taking advantage of multichannel giving as it provides the busy average Joe or Josephine with the flexibility to donate in a number of ways.
 Donors acquired offline end up giving on average $63, those acquired online give more than double that figure, and donors who are acquired online but also give offline donate on average $197 to good causes.
 Don’t see your supporters as either online or offline – they have the potential to be both.